-Scott C. Sickles has received two Writers Guild of America Awards as part of the writing team of the daytime serial General Hospital, as well as multiple Emmy and WGA Award nominations for that series and One Life to Live.
-His plays have been performed in New York City, his native Pittsburgh, across the United States, as well as internationally in Canada, Australia, the UK, Singapore, and Lebanon.
+Scott C. Sickles is an LGBT writer of Asian descent.
+He has received four consecutive Writers Guild of America Awards on the writing team of the daytime serial General Hospital, as well as six Emmy Award nominations for that series and One Life to Live.
+For thirty years, his plays have been performed in New York City, his native Pittsburgh, across the United States, as well as internationally in Canada, Australia, the UK, Hungary, Singapore, and Lebanon.

-Other full-length plays include: From the Top (WorkShop Theater Company, NYC), Hairdresser on Fire (Compass Theatre, San Diego), Perfecting the Kiss (Mind the Gap Theatre, NYC) and The Philosopher’s Joke (based on the story by Jerome K. Jerome; WorkShop Theater Company).
+Other full-length plays include: From the Top (WorkShop Theater Company, NYC), Hairdresser on Fire (Compass Theatre, San Diego), and The Philosopher’s Joke (based on the story by Jerome K. Jerome; WorkShop Theater Company).

 His produced one-acts include: The Antique Shoppe; Appetizers, or “On an Island Somewhere”; Badger and Frame, Dangerous Angels; Erroneous Zones; The Following Morning; The Greater and Lesser Edmunds of the World;TheMan in 119; Manly Men Doing Manly Things; The Mother Lode; The Open Window (based on the short story by Saki); Outpost, Sarcophagus; Sugarplum; Tactile Creatures; Uncomplicated Bereavement; We’ll Take a Cup of Kindness Yet; and Yea, Though I Walk.